top of page

 FOUNDING STORY OF COASTS

-In 2014, Dr. Christine Figgener gathered several veterans of sea turtle conservation and research efforts within Costa Rica to form a new grassroots alliance to empower local research and conservation efforts and fill existing knowledge gaps.
+In 2014, Dr. Christine Figgener gathered several veterans of sea turtle conservation and research efforts within Costa Rica to form a new grassroots alliance to empower local research and data-driven conservation efforts to improve the well-being of sea turtles in the country.
 This was the birth of the Costa Rican Alliance for Sea Turtle Conservation & Science (COASTS).
 The first projects COASTS was involved in were sea turtle research projects on the Pacific coast of Costa Rica, including Ostional and Rio Oro.
-In 2020, COASTS reinstated a formal monitoring and conservation program for sea turtles nesting at beaches in the Gandoca-Manzanillo Wildlife Refuge and started in-water research projects on the Caribbean and Pacific coast.
+In 2020, COASTS reinstated a formal monitoring and conservation program for sea turtles nesting at beaches in the Gandoca-Manzanillo Wildlife Refuge and started in-water research projects on the Caribbean and Pacific coasts.

 bottom of page